JamFfm/NEXTIONDisplay/README.md

 # Known problems

-The fermenting graphs are not build up to now.
-This will be implemented when brewgraph is stable.
 Due to the fact that wave is only working with integer the wavevalues have to be rounded.
 So sometimes the graph is not precise.
 Error should be around 0.1°C/F.

 With Raspi 3b I got some Problems to connect to a serial port.
 Raspi could only read the Nextion but not write to it.